The 2021-22 Premier League is now well underway, and here's how to watch every Premier League 2021/22 game live.

 As the competition rages on, Manchester City and Liverpool continue to vie for the top spot.
 City is currently just out in front thanks to a one-point lead over Liverpool (74 points to Liverpool's 73).

 These two top clubs actually just met in the FA Cup semi-finals on Saturday, April 16.
 During that match, Liverpool triumphed 3-2 and knocked City out of the tournament.
 Could The Reads be on track to overtake them in the Premier League table, too?

-Here's how to watch the 2021-22 Premier League season live online so you can keep up with all the action as the season rages on.
+Here's how to watch the 2021/22 Premier League season live online so you can keep up with all the action as the season rages on.

 How to watch the Premier League in the United States

 If you're wanting to watch the Premier League in the US, it's nice and easy.
 That's because NBCUniversal has the rights to every single game, so you can watch the entire season (all 380 matches) across NBC's platforms.

 Most folks will find games on NBCSN (with a few spread across CNBC, USA, or NBC proper), which is available on every cable service or major streaming platform.

 The most economical way to get NBCSN if you don't already have it is to sign up for the Sling Blue package on Sling TV.
 On its own, it costs $35 a month and gets you more than 40 channels — including NBCSN.
 But you can do even better if you pair it up with the Sling Orange plan, for $50 a month.